Philip Hannan: Auxiliary Bishop of Washington

-Pope Pius XII named Hannan on June 16, 1956. as an auxiliary bishop of the Archdiocese of Washington and titular bishop of Hieropolis; he was consecrated in the Cathedral of St. Matthew the Apostle on August 28, 1956.
-Hannan was part of the U.S. delegation to the Second Vatican Council, where he served as a press officer.
+Pius XII named Hannan on June 16, 1956. as an auxiliary bishop of Washington and titular bishop of Hieropolis; he was consecrated in the Cathedral of St. Matthew the Apostle in Washington on August 28, 1956.
+Hannan attended the Second Vatican Council in Rome during the early 1960s, where he served as a press officer.

-Hannan was in Rome for the Second Vatican Council in November 1963 when news reached him about the assassination of President Kennedy, forcing his immediate return to Washington.
-At Kennedy's state funeral mass, Cardinal Richard Cushing was the principal celebrant.
-The Kennedy family asked Hannan to deliver the homily at the "low" or recited Requiem Mass.
-This responsibility normally would have fallen to the Archbishop of Washington at the time, Patrick O'Boyle, but he allowed Hannan to perform it.
+Hannan was a sponsor of a fundraising committee organized by the Cuban Families Committee for Liberation of Prisoners of War, which sought to raise money to pay the ransom set by Fidel Castro for the release of those taken captive as a result of the Bay of Pigs Invasion.
+Hannan was in Rome in November 1963 when President Kennedy was assassinated in Dallas, Texas.
+After Hannan returned to Washington, the Kennedy family asked him to deliver the homily at the "low" or recited requiem mass.
+This responsibility normally fell to Archbishop Patrick O'Boyle, but he allowed Hannan to perform it.

 Archbishop of New Orleans

-During the Fourth Session of Vatican II, specifically on September 29, 1965, Hannan was appointed as the eleventh archbishop of New Orleans, succeeding Archbishop John Cody (later Cardinal), who had been transferred to Chicago.
-He moved to New Orleans only weeks after Hurricane Betsy hit the city, and he became a spiritual leader during the rebuilding of both the city and the archdiocese.

-In New Orleans he became a member of the anti-communist organization the Information Council of the Americas (INCA).
+On September 29, 1965, Pope Paul VI named Hannan as the eleventh archbishop of New Orleans, succeeding Archbishop John Cody.
+Hannan moved to New Orleans only weeks after Hurricane Betsy hit the city, and he became a spiritual leader during the rebuilding of both the city and the archdiocese.
+In New Orleans, he became a member of an anti-communist organization, the Information Council of the Americas (INCA).

-He presided over the New Orleans archdiocese during a time of great change.
-The Second Vatican Council concluded on December 8, 1965, and Archbishop Hannan led the effort to implement the council's policies of reform within the archdiocese.
-Hannan instituted a Social Apostolate program in 1966 which now provides over 20 million pounds of free food each year to 42,000 needy women, children and elderly.
-He also reformed the Archdiocesan Catholic Charities system, which now serves as the largest non-governmental social service agency in the New Orleans metropolitan area.
+Hannan presided over the archdiocese during a time of great change.
+The Second Vatican Council concluded on December 8, 1965, and Hannan led the effort to implement the council's policies of reform within the archdiocese.
+Hannan instituted a Social Apostolate program in 1966.He also reformed the archdiocesan Catholic Charities system, which now serves as the largest non-governmental social service agency in the New Orleans metropolitan area.

 At the same time, the demographics of the city were changing, as Catholic whites moved to the suburbs, while Orleans Parish became increasingly Protestant.
 New churches and parishes were being built throughout the city, while attendance in inner-city churches declined.
 At a time when other swimming pools in the New Orleans area were racially segregated, he opened the pool at Notre Dame Seminary to the entire public.

-In 1968, Hannan returned to Washington from New Orleans to deliver the graveside eulogy for Senator Robert F. Kennedy.
-Hannan was archbishop when Pope John Paul II made his apostolic visit to New Orleans between September 11 and 13, 1987, the first ever papal visit to the city.
-Hannan, who considered the visit the highlight of his tenure as Archbishop, was the Pontiff's personal guide throughout his three-day tour of the city.
+In 1968, Hannan returned to Washington from New Orleans to deliver the graveside eulogy for Senator Robert F. Kennedy, who had been assassinated in Los Angeles.
+Pope John Paul II came to New Orleans in 1987, the first papal visit to the city.
+Hannan, who considered the visit the highlight of his tenure as archbishop, served as the pope's personal guide during the three-day visit.